-The Status of AR Management in Europe
+The Status of Accounts Receivable Management AR in Europe

 Prior to the Covid 19 pandemic, the four major European regions all enjoyed a reduction in DSO (based on leading firms in major sectors of the economy) over a period of several years:

 - Northern Europe – decline in DSO from 53 to 50